raffman/CHEEsy-ERM-Editor/README.txt

 You should have received a copy of the GNU General Public License along with CHEEsy.
 If not, see <http://www.gnu.org/licenses/>.

+The repository for this project can be found at <https://github.com/raffman/CHEEsy-ERM-Editor>.

 *******************************  5. CONTACT  ***********************************
+Dipl.-Ing.
+Dr. Gerd Holweg	gerd.holweg@technikum-wien.at
-Raffael Lorup
+Raffael Lorup 				raffael.lorup@technikum-wien.at
-Ary Obenholzer
+Ary Obenholzer				ary.obenholzner@technikum-wien.at
-Robert Pinnisch
+Robert Pinnisch				robert.pinnisch@technikum-wien.at
-William Wang
+William Wang				william.wang@technikum-wien.at